 On September 18, 2013, Lead Plaintiff filed a consolidated amended complaint, naming the Company and Eamonn P. Hobbs as defendants (the "Defendants").
 The consolidated amended complaint asserts that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by allegedly making false and misleading statements or omissions regarding the Company's New Drug Application for its Melblez Kit (Melblez (melphalan) for Injection for use with the Delcath Hepatic Delivery System), for the treatment of patients with unresectable metastatic ocular melanoma in the liver.
 The putative class period alleged in the amended complaint is April 21, 2010 through and including September 13, 2013.
 Lead Plaintiff seeks compensatory damages, equitable relief, and reasonable attorneys' fees, expert fees and other costs.
-On October 31, 2013, Defendants filed their motion to dismiss, which is fully briefed and currently pending.
+On October 31, 2013, Defendants filed their motion to dismiss, which was subsequently denied on June 27, 2014.
+On July 25, 2014, Defendants filed their respective answers to Lead Plaintiff's consolidated amended complaint.
+On July 29, 2014, the Court held a scheduling conference setting forth a case management plan.
+The parties are proceeding with discovery.
+On October 15, 2014, Lead Plaintiff served Defendants with a Motion for Class Certification to which Defendants served an opposition on December 16, 2014.
+On February 4, 2015, Lead Plaintiff served Defendants with a reply in support of the Motion for Class Certification and the parties filed all class certification pleadings with the Court.